-There was no material changes outside the ordinary course of business in our contractual obligations during the three months ended May 2, 2009.
+There was no material changes outside the ordinary course of business in our contractual obligations during the six months ended August 1, 2009.
 Our operating lease obligations are not recognized as liabilities in the financial statements.
-The following table summarizes the total amount of future payments (in thousands) due under certain of our contractual obligations at May 2, 2009:
+The following table summarizes the total amount of future payments (in thousands) due under certain of our contractual obligations at August 1, 2009:

-Contractual Obligations Total Less than 1 Year 1-3 Years 3-5 Years More than 5 Years Operating Lease Obligations \$ 328,016 \$ 29,064 \$ 80,009 \$ 75,448 \$ 143,495 Purchase Obligations 74,307 74,307 Letters of Credit 1,838 1,838 \$ 404,161 \$ 105,209 \$ 80,009 \$ 75,448 \$ 143,495
+Total] Less than 1 Year 1 - 3 Years 3 -5 Years Ν Aore than 5 Years Operating Lease Obligations \$ 319,967 \$ 19,746 \$ 79,667 \$ 75,979 \$ 144,575 Purchase Obligations 60,320 60,320 - Letters of Credit 2,595 2,595 - - - \$ 382.882 \$ 82.661 \$ 79.667 \$ 75.979 \$ 144.575

 We occupy our retail stores and combined home office and distribution center under operating leases generally with terms of five to ten years.
 Some of our leases have early cancellation clauses, which permit the lease to be terminated by us if certain sales levels are not met in specific periods.
 Some leases contain renewal options for periods ranging from one to five years under substantially the same terms and conditions as the original leases.
-In addition to future minimum lease payments, substantially all of our store leases provide for additional rental payments (or "percentage rent") if sales at the respective stores exceed specified levels, as well as the payment of common area maintenance charges and real estate taxes.
-Amounts in the above table do not include percentage rent, common area maintenance charges or real estate taxes.
+In addition to future minimum lease payments, substantially all of our store leases provide for additional rental payments (or "percentage rent") if sales at the respective stores exceed specified levels, as well as the payment of common area maintenance charges and real estate taxes, unless guaranteed in the lease agreement.
+Amounts in the above table do not include percentage rent, common area maintenance charges or real estate taxes unless costs are fixed and determinable.
 Most of our lease agreements have defined escalating rent provisions, which we have straight-lined over the term of the lease, including any lease renewals deemed to be probable.
 For certain locations, we receive cash tenant allowances and we have reported these amounts as a deferred liability that is amortized to rent expense over the term of the lease, including any lease renewals deemed to be probable.
-Rent expense, including common area maintenance and other occupancy costs, was \$13.4 million and \$11.5 million for the three months ended May 2, 2009 and May 3, 2008.
+Rent expense, including common area maintenance and other occupancy costs, was \$27.7 million and \$23.9 million for the six months ended August 1, 2009 and August 2, 2008.

-At May 2, 2009, we had outstanding purchase orders to acquire merchandise from vendors of approximately \$74.3 million.
-We have an option to cancel these commitments with no notice prior to shipment.
-At May 2, 2009, we had approximately \$1.8 million of letters of credit outstanding.
+At August 1, 2009, we had outstanding purchase orders to acquire merchandise from vendors of approximately \$60.3 million.
+We have an option to cancel these commitments with no notice prior to shipment except for private label purchase orders.
+At August 1, 2009, we had approximately \$2.6 million of letters of credit outstanding.